pixlu/scala/README.md

 # scala
-some random projects i make using scala when i am available lol
+some random projects i make using scala when i am available lol.